Updated on October 2, 2024

 There are two basic types of retainers: permanent and removable.
 Hawley retainers are removable.

-You may receive one type for your top teeth and another for the bottom.
 Your orthodontist will help you select the best type of retainer based on your needs and any conditions you may have.

 Here’s an overview of how Hawley retainers compare to other common retainers on the market.